Canyon Home Page | Painting / Photography

 HOW FAR WILL WE ACTUALLY BE FROM MEDICAL SERVICES ?

 The town of Chinle has a 60 bed Hospital called: Chinle Comprehensive Hospital Facility (520) 674-7001, located 6 miles from the entrance to Canyon de Chelly on Highway 191 It offers: ER / PT / OB / PED / In-Patient as well as Out-Patient services and features a 4 bed Intensive Care Unit.
 The nearest full Trauma Center is in Gallup NM at The Gallup Indian Medical Center which is 1 1/2 hours away by car and a 45 minute trip by the Med Evac. helicopter.
+The hospital is operated for the exclusive of members of the Navajo Nation, however, if you declare an emergency they will admit you, and stabilize your condition before sending you to another hospital.

 Image: Taos Art School, Canyon de Chelly Expedition, tour, painting, photography, mesa verde, tours, navajo, guided tours, horses, jeep, native american, indian, pueblo, ancient, anasazi ruins